 Full disclosure: this post has an inordinate text-to-meme ratio.
 Apologies in advance; my sense of proportionate humor is deceased.

 I am now two weeks into my final year of grad school.
-This’ll be my sixth year of higher ed, so in some ways it’s hard to believe that the education part of my career is coming to a torturous close, at least until I loose my mind and go for a PhD.
+This’ll be my sixth year of higher ed, so in some ways it’s hard to believe that the education part of my career is coming to a torturous close, at least until I lose my mind and go for a PhD.

 Predictably, the semester has started like a house on fire.
 I had to move my stuff, my car broke down, I pulled a tendon in my foot, and I’m currently on antibiotics for mouth ulcers (my dentist asked what was causing my body so much stress, but I was in my head calculating the number of hours I needed to work to pay for medication and a night guard).
 The good news is, I got a job (PAID!) working for one of these D.C.
 NGOs.
 The bad news is, I’m also doing a full semester of classes plus a capstone research project.
 Continue reading